 Detecting and marking mealybug infestations during harvest is a key to monitoring populations the following season.
 Once established, parasites and predators can help keep populations down, but an infestation may slowly spread unless controlled with insecticides.
-Leaving untreated areas in the vineyard is effective in increasing predator and parasite populations, however, under heavy population pressure, this may not be feasible.
+Leaving areas of the vineyard untreated is an effective technique to increase predator and parasitoid populations, however, under heavy population pressure, this may not be feasible.
 When treating mealybugs, leave at least one out of every 10 acres untreated to provide a refuge for natural enemies, or treat with an insecticide that is not toxic to parasites, see RELATIVE TOXICITIES TABLE.

-The most effective mealybug predator is a lady beetle called the mealybug destroyer, Cryptolaemus montrouzieri, which can be found in coastal regions.
+The most effective mealybug predators are lady beetles such as the mealybug destroyer, Cryptolaemus montrouzieri and Hyperaspis sp., which can be found in coastal regions.
 Cecidomyiid flies prey on mealybug eggs and small larvae.
 These predators plus lacewings, minute pirate bugs, and spiders are important in keeping mealybug populations in check.

 Be sure to monitor parasitism by collecting mealybugs and holding them in gelatin capsules (available from pharmacies) at room temperature for 2 to 4 weeks to detect parasite emergence.
 If parasitism is found, leaving untreated areas of the vineyard can provide refuges in which the parasites can survive.

-If monitoring indicates that population levels are low, a single treatment in the delayed dormant period should be adequate.
-For high infestation levels, treat both in the delayed dormant season (January to March) and in summer.
+If monitoring indicates a small population, a single treatment in the delayed dormant period or spring may adequately control populations.
+For high infestation levels, treat in the early spring and in the summer.
 Crawlers and young nymphs are the stages most susceptible to insecticides.
 Properly timed delay dormant/spring applications target these life stages.

-Delayed dormant treatments.
-If the vineyard had an infestation at harvest, monitor for mealybugs in late February to early March.
-(This monitoring can be done along with monitoring for other pests as described in DELAYED-DORMANT AND BUDBREAK MONITORING (wine/raisin grapes or table grapes).
-Peel back the thin bark on spurs in the current season's prunings and look for the presence of crawlers.
-For wine and raisin grapes, if an average of one spur or cane of every five sampled (i.e. 20% or more) has crawlers, a delayed dormant treatment is warranted.
+For wine and raisin grapes, if an average of one spur or cane of every five sampled (i.e. 20% or more) has crawlers, a treatment is warranted.
 If the insect growth regulator buprofezin is used, it should be applied when the majority of the population is in the crawler stage and before shoots are 6" long.
 For table grapes, the threshold is an average of one spur or cane of every 10 sampled (10% or more).
-Record results on a monitoring form (example form— .
 Applications are best made as dilute sprays applied by a ground rig.

-If an insect growth regulator was not previously used, be sure to monitor in late March or April for immatures under the bark in cordons and spurs.
+If an insect growth regulator was not previously used, be sure to monitor in April for immatures under the bark in cordons and spurs.
 Monitor for mealybugs along with other pests as outlined in MONITORING INSECTS AND SPIDER MITES.
 If a treatment is needed and a soil-applied neonicotinoid is chosen, select a product that is most effective on the soil type in the vineyard.
 Specifically, imidacloprid and clothianidin are more effective on light-textured soils, whereas thiamethoxam and dinotefuran are most efficacious on heavy soils.

-On raisin and wine grapes, make a dilute application, whereas only make concentrate applications on table grapes at this time of year to avoid berry spotting.
+For raisin and wine grapes, dilute applications can be made, however after veraison on table grapes make concentrate foliar applications to avoid berry spotting.
 It is important to note that once mealybugs have moved into the clusters and after bunches in wine grape varieties have closed, foliar treatments are not effective.
 Educate field workers or harvest crew to recognize mealybug cluster infestations and flag the vines for treatment.